lreis2415/AutoFuzSlpPos/README.md

 # 2 Installation

-If you want to install from source code, please follow [Installation on Windows](#22-installation-on-windows) or [Installation on Linux/Unix](#23-installation-on-linuxunix).
+If you want to install from source code, please follow [Compile on Windows](#22-compile-on-windows) or [Compile on Linux/Unix](#23-compile-on-linuxunix).
 If you want to use AutoFuzSlpPos directly with the compiled executable files, please refers to [Configuration](#24-configuration).

 ## 2.1 Code structure
-The source code consists of two parts: 1) the C++ source code located in `../<source-code>/src`, and 2) python scripts located in `../source-code/src`.
+The source code consists of two parts: 1) the C++ source code located in `../<source-code>/src`, and 2) python scripts located in `../source-code/py_main`.

 C++ code will be compiled as separated executable files, such as "**SelectTypLocSlpPos**" which is used for extracting typical locations and setting parameters for fuzzy inference of each slope position.